Florida Atlantic Players to Watch Against Fairleigh Dickinson - Second Round

 Florida Atlantic Players to Watch

-Davis is tops on the Owls at 13.5 points per contest, while also putting up 1.5 assists and 5.2 rebounds.
+Davis puts up 13.5 points and 1.5 assists per contest -- both team highs.
+He is also averaging 5.2 rebounds, shooting 49.4% from the floor and 39.3% from downtown with 1.3 made 3-pointers per contest.

-Vladislav Goldin totals a team-leading 6.4 rebounds per contest.
-In addition, he's recording 10.5 points and 0.4 assists, shooting 64.2% from the field.
+Vladislav Goldin puts up a team-best 6.4 rebounds per game.
+In addition, he's averaging 10.5 points and 0.4 assists, shooting 64.2% from the floor.

-Nicholas Boyd is tops on the Owls at 2.5 assists per contest, while also averaging 4.1 rebounds and 8.9 points.
+Nicholas Boyd puts up a team-high 2.5 assists per game.
+He is also posting 8.9 points and 4.1 rebounds, shooting 45.4% from the field and 40.7% from downtown with 1.7 made 3-pointers per contest.

-Michael Forrest puts up 8.7 points, 2.4 rebounds and 1.7 assists per game.
-At the other end, he averages 0.7 steals and 0.1 blocked shots.
+Michael Forrest is posting 8.7 points, 1.7 assists and 2.4 rebounds per game.

 Florida Atlantic Top Performers (Last 10 Games)